csjoey/210final/README.md

-To play the game connect the two pi's and on the client side mak the first move
+To play the game connect the two pi's and on the client side make the first move

 the game ends when a block is placed using the joystick that does not line up with the previous ones in a straight line, or the top is reached.